 Lost Children at Walt Disney World

-If you should happen to lose your child alert any Cast Member who will provide assistance including making contact with the Baby Care Center.
+If you should lose your child, alert any Cast Member who will assist, including making contact with the Baby Care Center.

 First Aid at Walt Disney World

 First Aid centers are available at all Disney World parks.
-The centers are staffed by trained nurses and are open during regular park hours.
+Trained nurses staff the centers, and are open during regular park hours.
 Facilities available include over-the-counter medications, bandages, and other quick remedies.

 Services are also available at all Walt Disney World Resorts, and you can access First Aid by dialing the front desk.